chad-russell/chess_analysis/README.md

 ## Downloading

-You can [download the latest release](https://github.com/Nf5/Nf5/releases) for your operating system or build it yourself (see the last section of this README).
+You can [download the latest release](https://github.com/Nf5/Nf5/releases) for your operating system or build it yourself (see below).

 ## Building